Daniel Podence

 He started his career with Sporting CP, appearing in 40 competitive matches and also being loaned to Moreirense, with whom he won the 2017 Taça da Liga.
 He then joined Olympiacos, winning the 2019–20 Super League Greece.
 In January 2020, he signed with Wolverhampton Wanderers.
+He returned to Olympiacos on loan for the 2023–24 season, winning the Conference League.
+He moved to Al-Shabab in September 2024, returning to Olympiacos for a third spell in 2025.

 Podence made his full debut for Portugal in 2020.

 Club career

 Sporting CP

-Born in Oeiras, Lisbon, Podence joined Sporting CP's youth system shortly before his 10th birthday, arriving from neighbouring C.F.
-Os Belenenses.
-On 3 February 2013, whilst still a junior, he made his senior debut, appearing for the former's reserves in a Segunda Liga match against C.S.
-Marítimo B after coming on as a late substitute for Bruma.
+Born in Oeiras, Lisbon, Podence joined Sporting CP's youth system shortly before his 10th birthday, arriving from neighbouring Belenenses.
+On 3 February 2013, whilst still a junior, he made his senior debut, appearing for the former's reserves in a Segunda Liga match against Marítimo B after coming on as a late substitute for Bruma.

-Podence played his first official game for the first team on 29 December 2014, starting in a 2–0 away win over Vitória S.C. in the final stages of the Taça da Liga.
-He was then loaned to Moreirense F.C. in a season-long move.
-He made his debut in the Primeira Liga on 17 September 2016 in a 2–0 loss at G.D.
-Estoril Praia, scoring his first goal in the competition on 29 October in another away fixture, against C.D.
-Tondela (a 2–1 victory).
-On 4 December 2016, his brace helped the hosts to a 3–1 win over C.D.
-Nacional, and he also made three appearances for the club in the League Cup campaign, which ended with them winning their first-ever trophy.
+Podence played his first official game for the first team on 29 December 2014, starting in a 2–0 away win over Vitória de Guimarães in the final stages of the Taça da Liga.
+He was then loaned to Moreirense in a season-long move.
+He made his debut in the Primeira Liga on 17 September 2016 in a 2–0 loss at Estoril, scoring his first goal in the competition on 29 October in another away fixture, against Tondela (a 2–1 victory).
+On 4 December 2016, his brace helped the hosts to a 3–1 win over Nacional, and he also made three appearances for the club in the League Cup campaign, which ended with them winning their first-ever trophy.

 In late January 2017, Podence was recalled by Sporting manager Jorge Jesus.
 He terminated his contract on 1 June 2018, following a violent attack on the players by a number of their own supporters.

 Olympiacos

-On 9 July 2018, Podence joined Olympiacos F.C. on a five-year deal.
-His first competitive appearance took place on 9 August in a 4–0 home victory against FC Luzern in the third qualifying round of the UEFA Europa League, and he scored his first goal later that month in a 1–1 draw at Burnley in the same competition (4–2 aggregate win).
+On 9 July 2018, Podence joined Olympiacos on a five-year deal.
+His first competitive appearance took place on 9 August in a 4–0 home victory against Luzern in the third qualifying round of the UEFA Europa League, and he scored his first goal later that month in a 1–1 draw at Burnley in the same competition (4–2 aggregate win).
 He finished his first season in the Super League Greece with eight goals in all competitions, and the team finished in second place.

 On 2 September 2019, after a litigation with Sporting, both clubs reached a €7 million settlement.
 Sixteen days later, in his first match in the group phase of the UEFA Champions League, Podence helped Olympiacos come back from a 2–0 home deficit to a 2–2 draw against Tottenham Hotspur, scoring in the 44th minute after an individual effort.